 If your logo is clickable, skip the home link in the navigation bar.

 Keep links all on one line for your top navigation bar.
-Otherwise it looks too cluttered and you only needs what’s absolutely important on your top navigation bar.
+Otherwise, it looks too cluttered and you only need what’s absolutely important on your top navigation bar.

 Helpful items to have in your sidebar:

 Picture + short bio to introduce you to your new readers

 Skip the blogrolls, post archives, and networking buttons.
 These are very distracting and can keep your reader from doing what you want them to do when they come to visit your site.
 (Having a separate page for archives can be helpful.)